Call for Proposals

 The Child and Youth Refugee Research Coalition (CYRRC) is committed to producing research that promotes the social integration, education, mental wellbeing, and physical wellbeing of refugee children, youth, and families in Canada and beyond.

-CYRRC’s language, literacy and learning research cluster is currently accepting proposals for research on topics related to language, literacy, and learning of refugee children and youth.
+CYRRC’s social integration, rights, culture, and security cluster is currently accepting proposals for research on topics related to the economic, social, political and social policy contexts of refugee children and youth.

 Who Can Apply

 CYRRC promotes research partnership between academics and SPOs.
 All projects should involve at least one academic partner, and at least one SPO partner (e.g. settlement agency, community organization, school board, etc).

 CYRRC collaborators and partners (i.e., members who were part of CYRRC’s partnership grant application) from any research cluster are eligible to apply, with preference given to members of the Integration research cluster.
 Students and associate members are ineligible to apply directly but may partner with a CYRRC collaborator.

 Funds may be held by either the SPO or academic partner.
 However, for projects where Research Ethics Board (REB) review is required, including but not limited to research involving human subjects, funds must be held by the institution where the ethics review will take place.

 CYRRC projects must have a clear focus on refugee children, youth, or families.
 Additionally, all projects must:

 • Demonstrate a knowledge mobilization (KMb) plan that includes products targeted at academic and non academic audiences (please refer to our KMb guidance note for details).